solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 # 06 / Networking and Security

-As mentioned previously, the Azure Database for MySQL network configuration can adversely affect security, application performance (latency), and compliance.
+The Azure Database for MySQL network configuration can adversely affect security, application performance (latency), and compliance.
 This section explains the fundamentals of Azure Database for MySQL networking concepts.

 Azure Database for MySQL provides several mechanisms to secure the networking layers by limiting access to only authorized users, applications, and devices.

-![][16]

-Watch: [Networking and Security \[6 of 16\] \| Azure Database for MySQL
+> ![Watch icon] **Watch:** [Networking and Security \[6 of 16\] \| Azure
-- Beginners Series][17]
+> Database for MySQL - Beginners Series][12]

 ## Public vs. Private Access

-As with any cloud-based resources, it can be exposed to the internet or be locked down to only be accessible by Azure connections resources.
+As with any cloud-based resources, it can be exposed to the Internet or be locked down to only be accessible by Azure connections resources.
-However, it doesn't have to be just Azure based resources.
-VPNs and Express route circuits can be used to provide access to Azure resources from on-premises environments as well.
-The next section describes the two different ways you can configure your Azure Database for MySQL instances for network connectivity.
+However, it does not have to be just Azure-based resources.
+VPNs and Express route circuits can be used to provide access to Azure resources from on-premises environments.
+The following section describes how to configure Azure Database for MySQL instances for network connectivity.

 ### Public Access

-By default, when you create a Azure Database for MySQL, it allows access to internet based clients, including other Azure services.
+By default, Azure Database for MySQL allows access to internet-based clients, including other Azure services.
 If this is an undesirable state, firewall access control lists (ACLs) can limit access to hosts that fall within the allowed trusted IP address ranges.

-The first line of defense for protecting the MySQL instance access is to implement [firewall rules].
+The first line of defense for protecting a MySQL instance access is to implement [firewall rules].
 IP addresses can be limited to only valid locations when accessing the instance via internal or external IPs.
-If the MySQL instance is destined to only serve internal applications, then [restrict public access].
+If a MySQL instance's purpose is to serve internal applications, then [restrict public access].

 ![This image shows how MySQL Flexible Server instances evaluate firewall